 FIGURE 4.
-Assembly to Produce Sodium Metal from NaOH
+Assembly to Produce Sodium Metal from Caustic Soda (NaOH) or Sodium Methoxide (NaOCH2)

-One Pot Electrolysis.
-Further investigation of the direct electrochemical formation of B-H species is being carried out in collaboration with Professor Andrew Bocarsly at Princeton University.
-The first important experiment was to add lithium hydride to trialkylborate in an ionic liquid solvent.
-The room temperature reaction of LiH with trimethylborate (TMB) in 1-butyl-1-methyl-pyrrolidinium tris(pentaflu oroethyl)trifluorophosphate (BMPFFP) gave a strong nuclear magnetic resonance signal for BH4.
-That TMB was used successfully as a boron source is a positive development.
-In the 2005 molten salts work, B2O7 was used for BH4 generation out of necessity, because the boron source needed to be non-volatile at the reaction temperature of 300°C. The room temperature reaction in ionic liquid allowed the use of TMB.
+generation out of necessity, because the boron source needed to be non-volatile at the reaction temperature of 300°C. The room temperature reaction in ionic liquid allowed the use of TMB.
 Trimethyl borate has the two-fold advantage of being readily available and therefore less expensive, and being the boron source used currently in the Schlesinger process.
 Recent work in another laboratory has demonstrated another key reaction for the ionic liquid borohydride synthesis, the electrolytic formation of sodium and lithium metal [1].
-The Princeton research team is attempting to reproduce this result.
-With the formation of BH_4^- and the synthesis of alkali metal demonstrated, the only remaining step for the direct synthesis is the generation of the metal hydride from hydrogen and the alkali metal.
-These three steps take place in the cathode compartment of the onepot electrolytic cell, and result in the synthesis of BH from hydrogen, borate starting material, and electricity.
+With the formation of BH, and the synthesis of alkali metal demonstrated, the only remaining step for the direct synthesis is the generation of the metal hydride from hydrogen and the alkali metal.
+These three steps take place in the cathode compartment of the one-pot electrolytic cell, and result in the synthesis of BH, from hydrogen, borate starting material, and electricity.
 This scheme is illustrated in Figure 5.